-Unrestricted - Net assets that are not subject to donor-imposed restrictions.
-Unrestricted net assets may be designated for specific purposes by action of the Board of Directors or may otherwise be limited by contractual agreements with outside parties.
+Without Donor Restrictions - Net assets that are not subject to donor-imposed restrictions.
+Unrestricted without donor restricted assets may be designated for specific purposes by action of the Board of Directors or may otherwise be limited by contractual agreements with outside parties.

-Temporarily restricted - Net assets subject to donor-imposed restrictions which can be fulfilled, either by actions of the Opera and/or the passage of time.
-When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets in the period such restrictions are satisfied and reported in the statement of activities as net assets released from restrictions.
+With Donor Restrictions - Net assets subject to donor-imposed restrictions which can be fulfilled, either by actions of the Opera and/or the passage of time.
+When a restriction expires, with donor restricted net assets are reclassified to unrestricted net assets in the period such restrictions are satisfied and reported in the statement of activities as net assets released from restrictions.